muniab047/Akhewat-telegram-bot/README.md

 - **Persistent Data Storage**: Utilizes PostgreSQL for secure and reliable data management, ensuring users' access to the latest content.
 - **Multi-Subject Support**: Covers a wide range of subjects, catering to diverse academic needs and preferences.

-## Installation Instructions

-### Prerequisites
-- Python 3.8 or higher
-- A Telegram bot token (can be obtained by talking to [BotFather](https://t.me/botfather) on Telegram)
-- PostgreSQL for the database
-- Virtual environment tool (optional but recommended)

 ### Project Structure
 ```markdown